Post-coital perineo-rectal fistula: case report

 The authors declare no competing interests.

 Patient management: Clovis Ourtchingh and Chantal Sadia Didjo'o; Medical observation: Stéphane Aoudi Mbardjuk and Chantal Sadia Didjo'o.
 Drafting of the manuscript: Clovis Ourtchingh and Salamatou Souley.
 Revision of the manuscript: Esther Ndeksia Soumai and Rakya Inna.
-All authors approved the final version of the manuscript.
+All the authors read and approved the final version of this manuscript.

 Figure 1: A) intact hymen; B) perineal orifice of the fistula; C) anal margin